Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Cheapest Dodge Charger Insurance
+How to Shop for More Affordable Dodge Charger Insurance

-- Drivers who purchase more liability protection will pay an extra $570 every year to go from a minimum limit to a 250/500 level
+- Insureds who want higher liability limits will pay about $570 every year to raise limits from a minimum limit to a 250/500 level

-- Youthful drivers are the costliest to insure, with premiums as much as $514 per month if full coverage is included
+- Teenagers are the costliest to insure, with premiums as much as $514 per month if comprehensive and collision insurance is included

 Rate Tables and Charts